borisdev/llm-lisa/README.md

 data analysis to the LLM domain.
 The idea is to use clustering algorithms to group similar errors together, and then label them to make them interpretable.

-## Appendix -- Very rough notes to self -- 3 candidate datasets source???
+## Appendix -- Very rough notes to self

+### Source data candidates

-### DATA 1: LLM Arena - ELO rating -- head to head battles
+#### Option 1 data source: LLM Arena - ELO rating -- head to head battles

 #### basic idea with this data

-% wins on the question
+-   get % battle wins for each model for each question
-see where % wins on question and question type are correlated name clusters
+-   see where % wins on 'clustered questions' are correlated
+-   use LLM to name these clusters
+-   write a report on the patterns...disaggregate, more nuanced performance comparisons

 https://github.com/lm-sys/FastChat/blob/main/docs/dataset_release.md
 https://huggingface.co/datasets/lmsys/mt_bench_human_judgments/viewer/default/human?p=4